A young Black woman talking about something serious with an older Black woman in the park.

 Breastfeeding

-Fluoxetine is passed to the baby in breast milk, and side effects have been seen in breastfed babies.
+Some fluoxetine is passed to the baby in breast milk, and side effects have been seen in breastfed babies.
 The main one is likely to be colic.
+However, the level of fluoxetine detected in breast milk is still considered safe if you are taking fluoxetine and want to breastfeed.

 Sex